SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow - simplified/Build Process Automation/2 Create Automation/readme.md

     ![1-png](1N.png)

 2. A pop-up will appear to configure the Desktop Agent version.
 Do the following in the pop up:
+       - In case you have the pop-up window, saying "Detecting Agent...", please click on "Skip" button.
-    - From the dropdown, select the version of the Desktop Agent installed on your machine.
+       - In the next pop-up select the version of the Desktop Agent installed on your machine from the dropdown.
 During the exercise we would use version **2.0.26**; so please select it.
     - Choose **Confirm**.

     > It would be with suffix as **Registered**.
 Version on a screenshot can differ.